suvelocity/challengeme/API/webhooks.md

 {% endhighlight %}

 ### Possible Error:
-{% highlight JSON %}
+{% highlight typescript %}
 {
-    "message": "This team are not registered on any event on our system" }
+    message: "This team are not registered on any event on our system" }
 {% endhighlight %}